microcks/microcks.io/content/documentation/guides/integration/postman-workspace.md

 ## Overview

-[Postman Workspaces](https://www.postman.com/product/workspaces/) are a common and effective way of organizing your team API work.
+[Postman Workspaces](https://www.postman.com/product/workspaces/) are a common and effective way of organizing your team's API work.
 Workspaces allow you to collaborate while designing your API and share your API artifacts like Postman Collections.

 In this guide, you'll learn how to directly connect Microcks to your Postman Collection living in a Workspace so that changes in Postman may be automatically propagated to Microcks.